SC5/sc5-styleguide/README.md

 });
 ```

 This is useful when you need to initialize your components.
-As this kind of initializing is only needed on the StyleGuide pages, you can provide it with an additional file:
+As this kind of initialization is only needed on the StyleGuide pages, you can provide it with an additional file:

 ```js
 extraHead: [